Where to Find the Best Waterfalls in NSW

 - The Oxley Walk is another track that runs along the ridge above the first lookout takes you further around the gorge for a more direct view to the face of the fall.

-This is a great lunch stop with a good size picnic ground, plenty of tables and undercover BBQs.
+This is a great lunch stop with a good-sized picnic ground, plenty of tables and undercover BBQs.

 Tip: Want to stay awhile?
-As you enter the park from the Oxley Highway, you will find a small campground – about 10 sites set among white gums.
+As you enter the park from the Oxley Highway, you will find a small campground – about ten sites set among white gums.
 You can walk from the campground to the falls along a track that includes Landslide Lookout.

 Where: Oxley Wild Rivers National Park – the falls are 20km east of Walcha.

 Difficulty Easy, both Apsley Falls’ main lookout and Landside Lookout are wheelchair accessible.

 Road Access: Gravel road suitable for all vehicles and parking available for large motorhomes and caravans